bmelicque/YAUL/README.md

 }
 ```

-Yaul uses functions and JSX to create components.
+Yauil uses functions and JSX to create components.
 Contrary to React, functions are constructors that are only run once.
-Yaul uses no virtual DOM and uses signals to update the real DOM.
+Yauil uses no virtual DOM and uses signals to update the real DOM.

 # Signals, Computed & Stores